zevbo/StateDimensionLogic/README.md

 ## Quick Intro

-In short, RobotState is provides functionality for storing information about a robot in a single location (ie: a determinstic state machine), as well as a number of features for interacting with the state.
+In short, RobotState provides functionality for storing information about a robot in a single location (ie: a determinstic state machine), as well as a number of features for interacting with the state.